AWiderDotNET/service-spellcheck/ImplementationGuide.md

 We believe in creating pull requests as early as possible so that we can use them as a running journal of small commits and thoughts that we leave in the form of comments on the pull request.
 This serves a few functions:

-* If someone isn't interested in my contribution, they can tell me and save us both a bunch of time.
+* If someone isn't interested in the contribution, they can tell us and save us both a bunch of time.
 * If someone has questions, they can ask them along the way.
-* They can see individual commits and what my reasoning is behind a change.
+* They can see individual commits and what our reasoning is behind a change.
 * You can link the pull request to the issue in the [mutual aid repository](https://github.com/AWiderDotNET/mutual-aid), linking your work to the issue itself so that we can see what happened.

 ## Running cSpell